BestTimesToVisit.com Logo

 money

 Negotiate prices, especially in markets and with taxi drivers.
 It's common practice in Trujillo, and you can often get a better deal, particularly if you're buying multiple items or taking a longer taxi ride.
-Always carry some smaller bills (soles) for easier transactions.
+Always carry some smaller bills (soles) for smaller purchases and tipping.

 transport